National Defense Act of 1916: Reserve Officer Training Corps

-The provision to establish the Reserve Officer Training Corps was advocated by a delegation from Ohio including William Oxley Thompson, President of the Ohio State University.
+The provision to establish the Reserve Officer Training Corps was advocated by a delegation from Ohio including William Oxley Thompson, President of Ohio State University.
 On February 7, 1916, Ralph D. Mershon, a graduate of Ohio State, testified before the committee as a professional engineer.
 Present to testify as an advocate of a Reserve Engineers Corps, he expanded his remarks to argue in favor of the "Ohio Plan".
 Mershon noted (in bold):

 "...the transformation that will take place in one term of drill in a man just off the farm and very clumsy when he enters college, and who at the end of a term is 'set up', carries himself well, looks neat in his uniform, and has acquired a measure of self-respect, and the respect of his colleagues, to an extent he would not have had without the military training".

 Congress agreed, and the ROTC provision was included in the final version of the law.